Aliases for TEX14 Gene

 Previous GeneCards Identifiers for TEX14 Gene

 The protein encoded by this gene is necessary for intercellular bridges in germ cells, which are required for spermatogenesis.
 Three transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Jan 2011]

 GeneCards Summary for TEX14 Gene

 TEX14 (Testis Expressed 14) is a Protein Coding gene.
-GO annotations related to this gene include protein kinase binding and protein kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for TEX14 Gene